Is CBD and pregnancy a safe combination?

 Cannabinoids are Important to Development of the Fetus

-1) that adverse events pre-pregnancy (infertility) and early pregnancy (miscarriages) may occur due to endocannabinoid imbalance, warranting the application of phytocannabinoids as potential therapeutic strategy and;
+1) Adverse events pre-pregnancy (infertility) and early pregnancy (miscarriages) may occur due to endocannabinoid imbalance, warranting the application of phytocannabinoids as potential therapeutic strategy and;

 2) introducing phytocannabinoids when there is an endocannabinoid balance may lead to perturbations that would interfere with normal progression of the pregnancy.